HannaBerggren/Movie-Fav/README.md

 User can add a profile image when signing up to Movie Fav, instead of adding one after signing in the first time.

 ### Post owner can delete comments on their posts
-User can delete unwanted comments by other users on their diary entries.
+User can delete unwanted comments by other users on their posts.

 ## Responsive
 Movie Fav is fully responsive for all screen sizes.